National Mission on Libraries India

 The National Mission on Libraries India, an initiative of the Ministry of Culture under the Government of India, works to modernise and digitally link nearly 9,000 libraries across India to provide readers access to books and information.
 The project costs around 1000 crores.
 The scheme was approved on 28 November 2013 and the President of India, Pranab Mukherjee launched the National Mission on Libraries on 2014, at Rashtrapati Bhavan.

 Background

 The National Knowledge Commission gave 10 recommendation on libraries in its 2011 report.
 Based on these recommendations Government of India started the National Mission on Libraries under the Indian Ministry of Culture.
-Raja Rammohun Roy Library Foundation (RRRLF), an autonomous body under the Ministry of Culture, will be the central agency for the National Mission on Libraries for administrative, logistics, planning and budgeting purposes.
+The Raja Rammohun Roy Library Foundation (RRRLF), an autonomous body under the Ministry of Culture, and one of several government agencies named for Raja Ram Mohun Roy, is the central agency for the National Mission on Libraries for administrative, logistics, planning and budgeting purposes.

 Working groups

 Mission has four working groups for its main advisory function.
 These are: